Erik Møse speaks on...

 But, but of course one had had Somalia the year before . . .

-. . . and there were other matters going on but apart from remembering that of course I was in the Court of Appeal and busy with the everyday work there, the human rights work, et cetera.
+. . . and there were other matters going on but apart from remembering that of course I was in the Court of Appeal and busy with the everyday work there, and human rights work, et cetera.
 The exact competition in the media between the genocide and other matters, I’m not able to, to be precise there.

 DJH: Okay.
 When did the genocide or the Rwanda situation first come big in your, in your attention, big to your attention, approximately?
 I don’t need exact.